 - 120 negative film holder that is of the size of 120 negative film

 - Slide film holder that can hold 35 mm slides

-- Remove the white background that is stuck to the lid of the V800 scanner from inside.
+- Remove the white background that is stuck to the lid of the V600 or V800 scanners from inside.
 This is used only to scan the photos.

 Once these are ready, you need to select the accessory based on your requirement, insert the transparencies, and start scanning using the below-mentioned settings step by step.

-Step by step guide for scanning negatives/slides using Epson V800 Scanner
+Step by step guide on how to scan negatives/slides with Epson V600 or V800 Scanner

 - The first step is to open the application either from Desktop Shortcut or from Program.